About the Mary River Catchment

 Staff expertise and experience

-Specialist in grazing landscapes, sustainable grazing systems, fluvial geomorphology, riparian condition assessment and flora identification, water quality monitoring and data analysis.
+Specialist in project design, implementation and management, grazing landscapes, sustainable grazing systems, fluvial geomorphology, riparian condition assessment and flora identification, water quality monitoring and data analysis.

 Eva Ford – B.Sc.
 (Australian Environmental Studies)

-Specialist in threatened stream frog surveys and identification and other threatened aquatic fauna.
+Specialist in project design, implementation and management, threatened stream frog surveys and identification and other threatened aquatic fauna.
 Also experienced with water quality monitoring and data analysis, aquatic macroinvertebrate assessment, freshwater fish assemblage and monitoring programs.

 Steve Burgess – B.Sc (Australian Environmental Studies) & Post Grad Maths & Science